alaTest Sites

 51 reviews

 alaTest has collected and analyzed 51 reviews of Google Home Max (2017).
 The average rating for this product is 4.1/5, compared to an average rating of 4.5/5 for other products in the same category for all reviews.
-Opinions about the bass quality and reliability are generally positive.
-The design and usability are also appreciated, but many are less positive about the size and price.
+Reviewers really like the bass quality and reliability.
+The design and usability are also mentioned favorably.
+Some have doubts about the size and price.

 sound, usability, design, reliability, bass quality